-For more information about the usage of Bluetooth LE APIs and event APIs, see the source code of Bluetooth LE examples in $SDK_Folder\documentation\GR551x_API_Reference$ and $SDK_Folder\projects\bl$ e.
+For details about the usage of Bluetooth LE APIs and event APIs, refer to the source code of Bluetooth LE examples in SDK_Folder\documentation\GR551x_API_Reference and SDK_Folder\projects\ble.

-4.3.3.3 Scheduling BLE_Stack_IRQ, BLE_SDK_IRQ, and Applications highest priority after SVCall IRQ, which ensures that Bluetooth LE Stack runs strictly in a time sequence specified in Bluetooth Core Spec.
+4.3.3.3 Scheduling BLE_Stack_IRQ, BLE_SDK_IRQ, and Applications

-Bluetooth LE Stack is the implementation core of Bluetooth LE protocol stacks.
-It directly operates the hardware mentioned in Bluetooth 5.1 Core (see "Section 2.2 Software Architecture").
-Therefore, BLE_Stack_IRQ has the second-
+Bluetooth LE Stack is the core to implement Bluetooth LE protocol stacks.
+It can directly operate the Bluetooth 5.1 Core (see "Section 2.2 Software Architecture").
+Therefore, BLE_Stack_IRQ has the second-highest priority after SVCall IRQ, which ensures that Bluetooth LE Stack runs strictly in a time sequence specified in Bluetooth Core Spec.